 [Contact Information]

-[Bank Name] Recognizes National Family Caregiver Month with Tips for Financial Caregivers
+[Bank Name] Recognizes National Family Caregivers Month with Tips for Financial Caregivers

-[City] In recognition of National Family Caregiver Month in November, [bank name] is helping financial caregivers better understand and execute their roles.
+[City] In recognition of National Family Caregivers Month in November, [bank name] is helping financial caregivers better understand and execute their roles.
 The Caregiver Action Network (the National Family Caregivers Association) began promoting national recognition of family caregivers in 1994.
 Nearly 44 million Americans are providing care to an individual suffering from illness, disability, limited mobility or age.
 A financial caregiver is a person who helps a senior manage his or her financial life.
 The relationship evolves as the needs change.
 Initially, a caregiver assists with everyday financial matters, but the role can involve greater responsibility if the senior becomes ill or injured or has trouble managing money.

 “Financial caregivers play an important role in ensuring that all finances — from routine to complex — are managed wisely, helping their loved ones maintain the best quality of life possible,” said [name of bank leadership].
 “Each relationship is unique, but no matter how the role is designated, it’s extremely important for financial caregivers to learn their legal responsibilities and stay up to date on any changes in laws that may affect their duties.”